Bridging Visas: Necessary or Nefarious?

 Bridging Visas and Applications for Protection visas

-When issued a bridging visa, only those given pursuant to permanent residency or protection visa applications will allow for full work rights.
+When issued a bridging visa, generally only those given pursuant to permanent residency or protection visa applications will allow for full work rights.
 By contrast, most temporary visa applications will result in the applicant being subject to the same conditions of their most recent substantive visa.
 In many cases, permanent residency proves an expensive proposition, often separated into numerous preliminary steps.
 This results in a ‘filtering out’ of aspiring fraudsters long before they have the opportunity to lodge an application.

 The Subclass 866 Protection visa, however, does not suffer from these issues.
 It may be applied for immediately upon arrival in Australia, is not subject to any preliminary invitation process, and costs the prospective applicant no more than a mere $40.
-This is in stark contrast to $7,715 fee of most partner visas, or the $9,820 total, payable by an applicant and their employer for the Subclass 186 Employer Nominated Sponsored visa.
-Furthermore, due to a glut of applications, a Subclass 866 application may take anywhere up to multiple years to be finalised.
+This is in stark contrast to the $7,715 fee of most partner visas, or the $9,820 total, payable by an applicant and their employer for the Subclass 186 Employer Nominated Sponsored visa.
+Furthermore, due to a glut of applications, a Subclass 866 application may take multiple years to be finalised.
 This provides plenty of time to work and save up for an eventual tribunal appeal, which will then extend one’s bridging visa for another several years.

 Any migration agent with an ounce of experience will tell you, false protection visa applications happen.
-I can personally attest to this, having encountered such applicants in both my professional and personal life.
 Even a cursory glance of past tribunal matters reveals migration agents advising clients to lodge fraudulent protection visas as an easy way to net a couple years work rights.
 (See, eg, Gao and Migration Agents Registration Authority (Migration) AATA 258 (21 February 2020))

 What is the Harm?